yaowser/DDS-HW6/README.md

 "Queens Rolling Sales Clean.R" cleaned the data and is run after the gathering process

-Queens Rolling Sales Makefile.txt is the full composition of the R code from beginning to end, which combined the gather, clean, and analysis procedures.
+"Queens Rolling Sales Makefile.txt" is the full composition of the R code from beginning to end, which combined the gather, clean, and analysis procedures.

+"qns.csv" is the raw gathered file from reading the original "rollingsales_queens.csv" file, generated from "Queens Rolling Sales Gather.R"

+"qns.sale.csv" is the cleaned data that distinguishes the buildings for sale from "qns.csv", generated from "Queens Rolling Sales Clean.R"

+"qns.homes.csv" is the cleaned data that distinguishes the 1-, 2-, and 3-family homes from "qns.sale.csv" to perform the analysis, generated from "Queens Rolling Sales Analysis.R"

 # Analysis directory: